 The first concern of the European settlers, after they arrived in America, was to provide for shelter.
 "They did this with whatever materials were at hand, according to whatever methods of construction they could remember, devise or observe."
-Valerie Polino, an architectural educator explained that, "So far as can be determined no single new building technique was invented and no new architectural form evolved in the English colonies in the 17th century," The primary building material was timber given the thickly wooded landscape, and there were no resources to create brick and mortar.

-The settlers of the Plymouth colony, as an example, constructed a combination fort and meetinghouse.
-The early meetinghouse was square in shape - characterized as being in the shape of a saltbox - perhaps measuring 40 feet by 40 feet.
-Its four-sided hip roof rose to a central cupola.
-Built upon the hill over-looking the village, the structure had a flat roof that accommodated a cannon to provide protection.
-The significance of building on a hill had a two-fold purpose.
+Valerie Polino, an architectural educator explained that, "So far as can be determined no single new building technique was invented and no new architectural form evolved in the English colonies in the 17th century," The primary building material was timber given the thickly wooded landscape, and there were no resources to create brick and mortar.1 in shape - characterized as being in the shape of a saltbox - perhaps measuring 40 feet by 40 feet.
+Its four-sided hip roof rose to a central cupola.2 Built upon the hill over-looking the village, the structure had a flat roof that accommodated a cannon to provide protection.3 The significance of building on a hill had a two-fold purpose.
 Initially it was a location that provided a tactical advantage against marauding Indians, but in time that need subsided.
 The second, and a more likely, reason "was that a meetinghouse set on a hill cannot be hid" which for the Puritan provided a scriptural reference for the "delight in lifting up his eyes unto the hills."4